-Wagner Chief Yevgeny Prigozhin Unsurprisingly On Plane That Crashed In Russia
+'No One Should Be Surprised' Wagner Chief Prigozhin A Passenger On Crashed Russian Plane

-Wagner mercenary chief Yevgeny Prigozhin is listed to be among the 10 passengers on board a plane that crashed just north of Moscow, Russia, according to a Russian state media statement reported by CNN.
+Wagner mercenary chief Yevgeny Prigozhin is listed among the 10 passengers on board a plane that crashed just north of Moscow, Russia, according to a Russian state media statement reported by CNN.
 Officials say an investigation has been launched into what brought down the Embraer aircraft in the Tver region northeast of Moscow on Wednesday.

 All 10 people on board, including three crew members are believed to be dead.
 State media reportedly says the plane “burned up” on impact after being in the air for about an hour and a half.”